twibiral/obsidian-execute-code/README.md

 You can create code blocks that are executed before or after each code block of the same language and define [global code injections](#global-code-injection-and-reusing-code-blocks).

+Take a look at the [changelog](CHANGELOG.md) to see what has changed in recent versions.

 ## Supported programming languages

 <details>